Long Beach Workers’ Compensation Attorney

 Harting Simkins & Ryan, LLP | Workers’ Comp Lawyers in Long Beach, CA

-The Long Beach personal injury attorneys at the law office Harting Simkins & Ryan, LLP are here to help injured workers secure the compensation they need to recover and return to normal life.
-A workplace injury can have devastating effects, and injured employees shouldn’t have to contend with uncooperative or unethical employers.
+The Long Beach personal injury attorneys at the law office Harting Simkins & Ryan, LLP are here to help injured workers in Southern California secure the compensation they need to recover and return to normal life.
+Workplace injuries can have devastating effects for workers and their families.
+Injured employees shouldn’t have to contend with uncooperative or unethical employers.

-Contact us for more information about workers’ compensation laws in California or if you’d like to schedule a consultation about your workplace injury with one of our workers compensation attorneys.
+Contact us for more information about workers’ compensation laws in California or if you’d like to schedule a consultation with our legal counsel about your workplace injury with one of our workers compensation attorneys.